Stefan Simonsson

-Per Stefan Mikael Simonsson (born 5 January 1960 in Hyltebruk) is a former professional tennis player from Sweden.
+Per Stefan Mikael Simonsson (born 5 January 1960 in Hyltebruk) is a Swedish former professional tennis player.
 He enjoyed most of his tennis success while playing singles.
 During his career, he won 2 doubles titles.
 He achieved a career-high singles ranking of World No. 49 in 1983 and a career-high doubles ranking of World No. 88 in 1984.
 He is a brother of fellow tennis player Hans Simonsson.
 After his career, he coached two top 10 players on the ATP ranking, Magnus Gustafsson and Magnus Larsson.

 Career

 1976–1978: Junior career

 Simonsson won the Swedish Junior Indoor champion in 1976 as a 16 year old and in 1977 and 1978 the Swedish Junior Outdoor Champion.
 He played in his first Junior Grand Slam event at Wimbledon in 1977 and made his debut in a senior tournament at the Swedish Open.